WilliamWoha/csjournal/docs/source/Semester1/PF/Topic04.rst

 |
 | Now here's how the Inputs actually work.
 See, all of that above was just explaining what Inputs and Outputs actually are.
 All of that was background knowledge for the next part:
 |
 | The computer is dumb.
 It only remembers specific things.
 All of those files in Hard Drives and also loaded in RAM, that's all there is.
 If you remove those parts then it would remember absolutely nothing.
 There's a reason it's called Memory.
 And if something is *not* in memory, then it will forget it instantly.
 If you tell the numbers but the computer doesn't store them in memory, the computer immediately forgets them, like they were never even there.
+The memory capacity of the computer is very limited, so it makes efforts to forget things unless it has been told to actually remember it.
+That's why Saving your work in Microsoft Word or Excel or Photoshop is so important.
+If you don't Save it, it will forget and be lost forever.
 | So what if you actually want the computer to remember the numbers you tell it, so it can use them for calculation?
 You tell the computer to actually store it into the memory.
 And how do you do that?
 You do it the same way Maths does it.
 |
 | You do it with VARIABLES.